davidramiro/Marlin-Ai3M/README.md

 After flashing the new version, issue a `M502` and `M500`.
 After that, enter every line you saved before and finish by saving with `M500`.

+## Something went wrong?
+No worries.
+You can easily go back to the default firmware and restore the default settings.
+- Flash the hex file from the [manufacturer's website](http://www.anycubic3d.com/support/show/594016.html) (in case it's offline, I have uploaded the stock firmwares [here](https://kore.cc/i3mega/download/stockFW/) as well).
+- After flashing, send `M502` and `M500`.
+Now your machine is exactly as it came out of the box.

 ## Detailed changes: